 - five years, if the disqualification was for 10 years or more (including disqualification for life).

-The offender must have a good reason for asking for the disqualification to be reduced: for example, if they think the court made a legal mistake or there were reasons they committed the driving offence that the court didn’t take into account.
+The offender must have a good reason for asking for the disqualification to be reduced: for example, if there has been a change in circumstances such as the offender developing a disability.
 If the court refuses the application, the offender can reapply after three months.

-The law sets out the minimum period of a driving disqualification, but courts can impose longer bans, including life bans.
-Courts are also required to lengthen an offender’s driving disqualification if the offender is spending time in prison.
+The law sets out the minimum period of a driving disqualification but courts can impose longer bans, including life bans.
+Courts are also required to consider the impact of a prison sentence on a driving disqualification, and may lengthen an offender’s driving disqualification if the offender is spending time in prison.

 Will I be told when a prisoner is going to be released?

-If an offender is sentenced to 12 months or more imprisonment for one or more of a range of certain, serious offences, you will be entitled to receive the Victim Contact Scheme which is operated by the National Probation Service.
+If an offender is sentenced to 12 months or more imprisonment for certain, serious violent offences (which includes some serious driving offences), you should be invited to join the Victim Contact Scheme which is operated by the National Probation Service.

 The Victim Contact Scheme also gives you an opportunity to give your thoughts about the possible conditions you think should be attached to a prisoner’s release licence.
-For example, an offender may be released with a condition they do not seek to contact you or other people affected by their offence, and it may be possible, depending on the circumstances and the risk they pose, to have a condition prohibiting the offender from going near your home or place of work.
+For example, you can ask for a condition that the offender does not seek to contact you or other family members.
+You can also ask for an exclusion zone, prohibiting the offender from going near your home or other places you travel to frequently, such as your place of work.

-If you want to find out if you are entitled to this scheme, but have not been contacted about it, contact the National Probation Service on 0300 047 6325, or email@example.com.
-Entitlements are also outlined in the Code of Practice for Victims of Crime, (2015) Chapter 2, Part A, section 6 (iii).
+If you want to find out if you are entitled to join this scheme, but have not been contacted about it, contact the Victim Contact Scheme on 0300 047 6325, or firstname.lastname@example.org.
+You can also join the scheme at a later date, while the offender is still serving their prison sentence.
+Entitlements are outlined in the Code of Practice for Victims of Crime, (2015) Chapter 2, Part A, section 6 (iii).

-The Prison Service runs a helpline for people worried about the release of a prisoner or who have received unwanted contact from a prisoner.
-Call 0300 060 6699 between 9am and 4pm, Mondays to Fridays.
-You can also email the National Offender Management Service at firstname.lastname@example.org.
+Her Majesty’s Prison and Probation Service (HMPPS) runs a Victim Helpline for people worried about the release of a prisoner or who have received unwanted contact from a prisoner.
+Call 0300 060 6699 between 9am and 4pm, Mondays to Fridays, or email@example.com.

-Coroners are independent judicial officers who investigate violent or unnatural deaths or deaths where the cause is unknown.
-This is likely to include all road deaths.
+Coroners are special judges who investigate violent or unnatural deaths or deaths where the cause is unknown.
+This is likely to include most road deaths.
 Coroners have a legal qualification.
-They are appointed by local authorities with the consent of the Chief Coroner and Lord Chancellor.
+They are appointed by local authorities (or councils) with the consent of the Chief Coroner and Lord Chancellor.

-The purpose of a coroner’s investigation, which may include an inquest, is to find out who has died and how, when and where they died.
-A coroner’s investigation cannot apportion criminal blame nor decide if anyone should be punished or receive compensation.
-These things are decided through criminal proceedings (see above) and civil proceedings.
+The purpose of a coroner’s investigation, which may include an inquest (see below), is to find out who has died and how, when and where they died, as well as other details to register the death.

 The coroner is responsible for authorising the release of the body for burial or cremation.
 Prior to this, and to help find the cause of death, a coroner will often order a post-mortem examination of the body.
 If, after the post-mortem, the coroner is satisfied that a death was due to natural causes, they will usually end their investigation and not hold an inquest.